SPF and DKIM authentication for domains

 - ISPs use DKIM to track the domain sending history.
 This way ISPs build the domain reputation.
 Domain Reputation determines the successful delivery for your emails i.e. emails are delivered to the recipient's inbox and not to the spam folder.

-When you send your transactional emails using TransMail, your recipient mail server will want to know whether TransMail has the permission to use your domain to send emails.
-Your recipient MX server will use Sender Policy Framework (SPF) to validate this.
-You will be able to send emails from verified domains only.
+While sending transactional emails using TransMail, the recipient mail server will want to know whether TransMail has the permission to use your domain to send emails.
+The recipient MX server will use Sender Policy Framework (SPF) to validate this.
+In-order to send emails using TransMail, you need to verify the your domains using SPF.

 The general SMTP (Simple Mail Transfer Protocol) method of email sending by itself does not have any sender domain validation methods.
 So it becomes essential to have SPF to validate the authenticity of the email sender.